What is Human Trafficking?

 Exploitation need not have taken place yet to constitute slavery or human trafficking: Home Office guidance states that: “Under the Convention, a person is a ‘victim’ even if they haven’t been exploited yet…it is the purpose which is key, rather than whether or not exploitation has actually occurred...victims may have experienced serious trauma in their home country or on the way to the UK and may still be in need of support.”

-The crime of slavery overrides any illegal immigration or other minor offences: Rt Hon Karen Bradley MP, former modern slavery Minister: “The intent of the offence of illegal working is clear; it is not aimed at the victims of modern slavery.”
-The person exploiting an individual should be the focus of the primary law enforcement effort, while victims of slavery should be treated as victims rather than perpetrators of crime.
-An accusation of theft or illegal migration should not take precedence.
+The crime of slavery overrides any irregular immigration or other minor offences: The person exploiting an individual should be the focus of the primary law enforcement effort, while victims of slavery should be treated as victims first and foremost rather than perpetrators of crime.

 Victims of slavery often do not fit a stereotype: Victims of human trafficking can come from a variety of backgrounds including being well educated and from wealthy families.
 Adult men and boys can be victims of trafficking in similar types of exploitation to women and girls, and many victims of slavery come from the UK as well as abroad.
 Traffickers may also not fit an expected profile and may appear to be outwardly respectable and likeable people.